Designing a Sports Logo in Inkscape

-In this tutorial, you will be designing a sports logo from scratch.
+In this tutorial, you will design a sports logo from scratch.
 A lot of such logos are similar in style: a mascot with a thick outline and bold shadings.
 Unlike the Meteor and Instagram tutorials, you won’t be using shapes for this one.
 Instead, the Bezier and Node tools will take up most of your workflow.

-Once the traced lines are in place, you can use the Node tool and adjust the lines until they fit the sketch.
+Once the traced lines are in place, you can use the Node tool and adjust the lines until they match the sketch.
 If you’re unfamiliar with the process, please refer to An Introduction to Inkscape to learn more.
 It’s pretty straightforward for sharp corners, but for curves such as the one below, you have to make the selected node smooth.
-Don’t be afraid to play around the Node tool and see what it has to offer.
+Don’t be afraid to play around the Node tool and see what works best for you

 You should get something like this:

 Let’s make the red outline thicker and fill in the green shape.
 I also added three yellow shapes to better match the sketch.
 Go to the Fill and Stroke dialog and adjust the stroke width.

 For the eye, you want to cut out the inner part from the outer shape.
 Use the Node tool and select both blue shapes by holding down SHIFT.
 Now go to the Path menu, click on Difference, and be amazed by the result!
 You might notice a few other options there, such as Union and Division.
 Again, feel free to try them out.
 Also, make sure to remove the stroke outlines from all the filled shapes.